Sequential Solution Concepts in Cooperative Games with Generalized Characteristic Functions: Introduction

 \section{Introduction}

 Organizations and institutions benefit from the complementary skill sets of their employees.
 However, the growth and overall value of an institution critically depend on the \emph{order} in which employees join.
 Early joiners establish the vision and direction of the institution, which subsequently guides the hiring of core domain experts, followed by process enablers.
-Support staff and marketing personnel are then integrated in a sequence that aligns with the institution’s structure.
+Support staff and marketing personnel are then integrated in a sequence that aligns with the institution's structure.
 A different order of joining can result in markedly different growth trajectories and institutional value.
 Classical cooperative games~\citep{maschler2020game} often overlook this phenomenon, as their worth functions are defined only for coalitions, ignoring the \emph{order of the agents} within the coalition.
-While \citet{NOWAK1994150,sanchez1997values} incorporate agent order through \emph{generalized} characteristic functions, their primary goal is to extend the Shapley value to that context.
-In contrast, we focus on cooperative games in which the worth is sequence-dependent, which we term \emph{temporal cooperative games} (TCGs), and our primary objective is to study the properties desirable in this new space as well as their simultaneous satisfaction with Shapley-like properties.
+Early works by \citet{NOWAK1994150,sanchez1997values} incorporate agent order through \emph{generalized} characteristic functions (GCF).
+A series of follow-up papers \citep{van2014ordermonotonic,feng2013matrix,yuan2013consistency,Li2024restricted,michalak2014implementation,zou2020extended} consider extending or modifying some of their axioms and either characterize new solution concepts or provide alternative proofs.
+However, a primary feature of all these papers is that they consider solution concepts that are \emph{order-oblivious}.
+The axiomatic characterization results try to extend the Shapley value for a player that does {\em not} depend on the order of arrival.
+In contrast, we focus on solution concepts that are \emph{order-sensitive}, and our primary objective is to study the desirable properties of the order-sensitive solution concepts as well as their simultaneous satisfaction with Shapley-like properties that are order-sensitive.
+We will be referring to the cooperative games with generalized characteristic functions as \emph{temporal cooperative games} (TCG) to distinguish them from \emph{classical cooperative games} (CG) in the rest of the paper.

-The first two properties we define for TCGs are inspired by similar notions in \citet{zhangearlyarrivalcooperative}.
-They introduce \emph{incentive for early arrivals}, which encourages players to join as soon as they arrive a notion suited for classical cooperative games with dynamic arrivals.
-In this paper, we aim to incentivize agents to join in the \emph{optimal} order that maximizes institutional worth.
-We term this property \emph{incentive for optimal arrival} (I4OA).
-Without it, agents might join in arbitrary order, driven, for example, by short-term salary gains for high-profile roles such as CEO or CTO, rather than by their contribution to institutional value, which is undesirable.
+TCGs necessitate a new solution concept along with a corresponding set of desirable axioms.
+We argue that such a solution concept must be order-sensitive, since the same agent appearing in different positions of a sequence can induce different worths in TCGs, and therefore should receive different rewards.
+Motivated by this observation, we introduce three fundamental \emph{sequential} properties, inspired by related notions in \citet{zhangearlyarrivalcooperative}.
+The first property, \emph{incentive for optimal arrival} (I4OA), incentivizes agents to join in the \emph{optimal} order that maximizes institutional worth.